bit-current/dtune/docs/tutorial.md

 ## Important Notes

 1. For miners and validators, create a new Hugging Face repository to store weights and point the code to this repository using the `WEIGHT_REPO` variable.
-2. The `AVERAGED_REPO` should be a pre-existing Hugging Face repository provided in the tutorial for miners and validators to download the latest consensus/averaging model.
+2. The `AVERAGED_REPO` is a pre-existing Hugging Face repository provided in the tutorial for miners and validators to download the latest consensus/averaging model.
 3. The `AVERAGED_MINER_ASSIGNMENT_REPO` is used for storing miner assignments and should be set to the provided default value unless otherwise specified.
 4. Adjust the `BATCH_SIZE` to the largest value that doesn't cause out-of-memory (OOM) errors on your GPU.
 5. Make sure to keep your mnemonic phrase and API tokens secure and never share them publicly.

-By following this tutorial, you should be able to set up and run the federated learning system using either Docker or manual execution.
+By following this tutorial, you should be able to set up and run the dtune distributed training system using either Docker or manual execution.
 Remember to monitor the log files for any errors or important information during the execution.